xifu-irap/dmx-NGL-fw/README.md

       3. Run command: do ../../simu/script/no_regression.do
       4. Run function (XXXX: unitary test number on 4 characters): run_utest DRE_DMX_UT_XXXX_cfg
       5. The unitary test result is stored in directory /simu/result

+   - Requirement Traceability Matrix
+      1. Open Powershell
+      2. Position to the root path directory
+      3. Position to the path /simu/script/no_regression
+      4. Run gen_trace_matrix.ps1
+      5. The Requirement Traceability Matrix is stored in directory /simu/result

 ## 3. New unitary test creation